vit-krizka/exam-trial-basics/README.md

  Pirate:

- - It should have the following fields: name, gold, hasWoodenLeg and HP which is default 10.
+ - It should have the following fields: name, gold, hasWoodenLeg, isCaptain and HP which is default 10.
  - You should create the following methods:

+ - if a pirate is a captain:
+    - `work()` which increase the gold by 10, and decrease the HP by 5.
+    - `party()` which increase the HP by 10.
+ - if not a captain:
     - `work()` which increase the gold by one, and decrease the HP by one.
     - `party()` which increase the HP by one.

   - the `info()` method returns a string which depends on the hasWoodenLeg field.
  - If it's true, then the string should look like this:
     - Hello I'm Jack.
 I have wooden leg, and 20 golds.
  - If it's false:
     - Hello I'm Jack.
 I still have my real leg, and 20 golds.

  Ship:

  - It should have a list of pirates.
- - You must be able to add a new pirate to the ship.
+ - You must be able to add new pirates to the ship.
+It should have only one captain!
  - You should create the following methods:
  - `getPoorPirates()` which returns a list of names containing the pirates that
     - have wooden leg and have less than 15 golds
  - `getGolds()` which returns the golds of all the pirates have.
- - `lastDayOnTheShip()` which calls the pirates `party()` method twice.
+ - `lastDayOnTheShip()` which calls the pirates `party()`.
  - `preparationForBattle()` which calls
     - the pirates `work()` method five times
-    - than the ships `lastDayOnTheShip()` method once.
+    - then the ships `lastDayOnTheShip()` method.

 ```